Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Description of the problem

 A porous sparger is located on the tank floor ($y=0$) at the location of the lock gate ($x=0$) and spans the tank in the $z$-direction.
 In the $x$-direction, it has a width $d_s$, which means that it is located at $- d_s/2 \leq x \leq d_s/2$ and $-W/2 \leq z \leq W/2$.
 The sparger delivers an air volume flow rate $Q_{air}$ to form the bubble curtain.
 The bubbles are assumed to have a uniform bubble diameter $d_b$.
 We further define the volume air flow rate per unit width $q_{air}=Q_{air}/W$.

 Dimensional analysis considering the dimensional variables $L$, $H$, $W$, $\nu$, $q_{air}$, $g$, and $g^{\prime}$, yields five non-dimensional groups:

-where $\Reg$ is the Reynolds number of the gravity current, $\Fr$ is the air Froude number introduced in \S \ref{section:introduction}, $\rd$ is the relative density of the dense fluid ($\rd=g'/g+1=\rho_s/\rho_f$), and $\tilde{W}$ and $\tilde{L}$ are the aspect ratios of the lock.
+where $\Reg$ is the Reynolds number of the gravity current, $\Fr$ is the air Froude number introduced in Sect. \ref{section:introduction}, $\rd$ is the relative density of the dense fluid ($\rd=g'/g+1=\rho_s/\rho_f$), and $\tilde{W}$ and $\tilde{L}$ are the aspect ratios of the lock.
 Although the third dimensionless group is formally $\rd-1$, we chose to work throughout the paper in terms of $\rd$.
-From the non-dimensional parameters in \eqref{eq:non_dimensional_groups}, an additional non-dimensional parameter $\hat{q}_{air}=\Fr^3(\rd -1)^{3/2}=q_{air}/(H\sqrt{g H})$ can be defined.
-This non-dimensional parameter was introduced by \cite{fannelop1991surface} when studying bubble plumes in water with homogeneous density.
-They showed that for sufficiently large values of $\hat{q}_{air}$, the entrainment by the plume becomes constant.
+From the non-dimensional parameters in Eq. \eqref{eq:non_dimensional_groups}, an additional non-dimensional parameter $\hat{q}_{air}=\Fr^3(\rd -1)^{3/2}=q_{air}/(H\sqrt{g H})$ can be defined.
+This non-dimensional parameter was introduced by \citet{fannelop1991surface} when studying bubble curtains in water with homogeneous density, and they showed that it governs the entrainment characteristics of the curtain.